-Kombucha has in fact been around (in various forms) for centuries.
-It’s an age-old fermented tea that many cultures around the world have used as a source of beneficial bacteria.
+Despite my knowledge (or lack, thereof), kombucha has in fact been around for centuries.
+It’s an age-old fermented tea that many cultures around the world have used as a source of probiotic bacteria.

-Kombucha is a traditional naturally fermented drink made from black or green tea and sugar.
-It contains a mix of vitamins, minerals and enzymes and has been valued by many traditional cultures for its health-enhancing properties.
+Kombucha is naturally fermented drink made from black or green tea and sugar.
+It contains a mix of vitamins, minerals and enzymes and has long since been used by many cultures for its health-enhancing properties.

-So what ferments the kombucha tea?
-Kombucha is fermented with a SCOBY (a symbiotic culture of bacteria and yeast) which increases the nutrient content of the beverage making even more beneficial to our health.
-The fermentation process takes around 7-12 days depending on the temperature (warmer weather will speed up the fermentation process) and strength of the SCOBY.
-Now if you’re concerned about the level of sugar found in the drink, let me ease your concerns.
-The SCOBY consumes over 90% of the sugar during fermentation, resulting in a low-sugar product when it’s finished.
-This process is similar to what would happen in milk/water kefir or sourdough bread.
+So, what ferments the kombucha tea?
+A SCOBY (a symbiotic culture of bacteria and yeast) is used to ferment the tea into kombucha.
+The fermentation process takes around 7-12 days, depending on the temperature (warmer weather will speed up the fermentation process, cooler weather will slow it down) and strength of the SCOBY.
+Now, if you’re concerned about the level of sugar found in this drink, you can rest easy knowing that the SCOBY consumes over 90% of the sugar during fermentation.
+The result; a low-sugar beverage once finished.
+This process is similar to what would happen in milk/coconut kefir or sourdough bread.

-The SCOBY, or Symbiotic Culture of Bacteria and Yeast, is a colony of microbes that are responsible for turning the sweetened tea into a probiotic rich beverage.
-It is essentially a living culture of beneficial organisms that convert the sugar into healthful acids and probiotics.
+This Symbiotic Culture of Bacteria and Yeast (a.k.a the SCOBY), is a colony of microbes that are responsible for turning the sweetened tea into a probiotic-rich beverage.
+The SCOBY is essentially a living culture of beneficial organisms that transform the sugar into healthful acids and probiotics.

-The SCOBY has also been referred to as “The Mother” by some as it is the parent culture that creates the probiotic tea.
-During the brewing process, the SCOBY will often create a “baby,” or secondary culture, on top of itself, which can then be used to brew other batches.
+Fun fact: Kombucha is sometimes called “Mushroom tea” because the SCOBY looks so much like a mushroom!
+Another name for the SCOBY is “The Mother” (similar to the term used for the fermenting bacteria in apple cider vinegar), as it’s the parent culture that creates the probiotic tea.
+During the brewing process, the SCOBY will often create a “baby,” or secondary culture, on top of itself, which can then be used to brew other batches!

 - S. Boulardii: 1 billion organisms